<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1264012490284679&amp;ev=PageView&amp;noscript=1">

 What is Organizational Conflict, and Why Does it Matter?

 While many people view conflict as a negative force that can undermine productivity and morale, it can also be a necessary driver of change, growth and innovation.
-Continue reading to learn more.
+Without conflict, it’s impossible to know what should be changed or can be improved.
+Understanding the place conflict has in human interaction and progress is essential to becoming an effective mediator.

 Organizational Conflict: What It Is?